The medications listed on this website are provided for informational purposes only.

 FAQs

 Yes.
-Atomoxetine (brand name Strattera) was the first non-stimulant to get FDA approval for treating ADHD.
+Strattera (atomoxetine) was the first non-stimulant to get FDA approval for treating ADHD.

 Yes.
-ADHD Advisor can prescribe atomoxetine online nationwide for adults.
+ADHD Advisor can prescribe Strattera (atomoxetine) online nationwide for adults.

-No. Atomoxetine isn’t a stimulant, and it’s not a controlled substance, so there’s little abuse potential.
+No. Strattera isn’t a stimulant, and it’s not a controlled substance, so there’s little abuse potential.